Fantasy Ride: Singles

-"Go Girl", which features T-Pain, was released as the album's lead single.
+"Go Girl", which features T-Pain, was originally released as the album's lead single.
 However, it was only included on the album version in Japan.
 The single reached number seventy-eight in the United States, and charted on the US R&B chart at number twenty-six and on the US Pop chart at number eighty-eight.
 A music video was made for this song and released in October 2008.

 "Never Ever", which features Young Jeezy, was released as the first single in the United States on January 19, 2009, and reached number sixty-six on the Hot 100, but had more success on the R&B chart, where it reached number nine, becoming Ciara's eleventh top ten hit on that chart.
 Despite, not officially being released internationally, due to strong digital sales, it was able to chart in some countries, including Sweden and Russia, where it reached the top forty and top fifty, respectively.

 "Love Sex Magic", which features Justin Timberlake, was released as the second US and first international single on March 3, 2009, and reached number ten in the United States, becoming Ciara's eight top ten single there.
 It became her biggest international hit to date reaching the top ten in over twenty countries, including India, Turkey, and Taiwan, where it reached number one.
 The song was nominated at the 52nd Grammy Awards for "Best Pop Collaboration with Vocals".

 "Work", which features Missy Elliott, was released as the second international single on July 24, 2009, and reached the top forty in Ireland and top fifty in Sweden.